 - Sprinkle with salt and pepper and toss to mix.

-- Place in oven and bake 25-30 minutes until Brussels Sprouts are starting to brown and bacon is cooked.
-Toss 3-4 times throughout cooking to prevent sticking.
+- Place in oven and bake, stirring occasionally, 25-30 minutes or until Brussels sprouts are starting to brown and bacon is cooked.

-- If using balsamic vinegar, toss in to pan in the last 5-10 minutes of cooking to let it caramelize.
+- If using balsamic vinegar, drizzle it over sprouts in the last 5-10 minutes of cooking to let it caramelize.

 - Drizzle the mixture with olive or coconut oil and mix well.

-Do you like brussel sprouts?
+Do you like Brussels sprouts?
 Ever tried ’em like this?
 Share below!